nribera/ethical-computing-institute/aristotelian/post1.md

 ---
 layout: subpage
 title: Aristotelian Ethics - Website Post 1
-image: ../css/aristotle.png
+image: css/aristotle.png
-subpage: true
+subpage: false
 coursepage: false
 ---

-##Statement of Purpose
+## Statement of Purpose

 According to Aristotle, an action is ethical if it is indicative of well-developed ethical virtues such as courage, justice, and generosity.
 These virtues are the natural products of rational thought but also must be instilled in us from childhood through education and the development of habits.
 Every ethical virtue is an intermediate between two extremes of excess and deficiency - the “golden mean.”
 For example, a courageous person has found the perfect balance between cowardice, where one would run away from all challenges, and rashness, where one would charge forward irrationally.
 However, different circumstances call for different means, and there is no universal rule.
 Even so, there are some actions that Aristotle condemns unequivocally, such as adultery, theft, and murder.
 This notion of a mean state does not constitute a procedure for deciding whether an action is virtuous, because Aristotle does not provide one.
 Instead, he says that the mean state is a product of a reason and should be found by anyone who has been properly educated in ethics and is living ethically.